SalomePlatform/adao/doc/en/tui.rst

-The saving or loading of a calculation case deals with quantities and actions that are linked by the previous commands, excepted case external operations (such as, for example, post-processing that can be developped after the calculation cas).
+The saving or loading of a calculation case deals with quantities and actions that are linked by the previous commands, excepted case external operations (such as, for example, post-processing that can be developed after the calculation case).
 The registered or loaded commands remain fully compatible with these Python external case operations.

 .. index:: single: load